ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ![{{site.data.keyword.vmwaresolutions_short}} Network topology](../images/vcd-sample-topology.svg "{{site.data.keyword.vmwaresolutions_short}} Network topology"){: caption="Figure 1. {{site.data.keyword.vmwaresolutions_short}} Network topology" caption-side="bottom"}

-#### Creating a routed organization Virtual Data Center network
+#### Creating a routed organization virtual data center network
 {: #shared_vcd-ops-guide-routed-organization}

 1. From the tenant portal, click the menu icon at the top of the page and select **Datacenters**.
-2. On the main page, under **Virtual Datacenters**, click the Virtual Data Center where the network is created.
+2. On the main page, under **Virtual Datacenters**, click the virtual data center where the network is created.
 3. Under the **Networking** section in the left pane, click **Networks**.
 4. Click **ADD** in the main pane.
 5. Select **Routed** and click **Next**.
 6. Provide details for **Name** and **Gateway CIDR**.
 For example, Name:``Web`` Gateway CIDR:``192.168.100.1/24``
-7. (Optional) Enter a description of the organization Virtual Data Center network.
+7. (Optional) Enter a description of the organization virtual data center network.
-8. (Optional) To make the organization Virtual Data Center network available to other organization Virtual Data Centers within the same organization, set the Shared option.
-One use case is when an application within an Organization Virtual Data Center has a reservation or allocation pool set as the allocation model.
+8. (Optional) To make the organization virtual data center network available to other organization virtual data centers within the same organization, set the Shared option.
+One use case is when an application within an Organization virtual data center has a reservation or allocation pool set as the allocation model.
 In this case, it might not have enough room to run more VMs.
-As a solution, you can create a secondary organization Virtual Data Center with On-demand and run more VMs on that network on a temporary basis. **Note**: The Organization Virtual Data Centers must be backed by the same Provider Virtual Data Center.
-If On-demand and Reserved are different Provider Virtual Data Centers, it might not work for both.
-Click **Next**.
+As a solution, you can create a secondary Organization virtual data center with On-demand and run more VMs on that network on a temporary basis.
+Then, click **Next**.
+  **Note**: Virtual data center instances can only share networks if they are in the same region.
 9. Select the edge.
 10. From the **Interface Type** list, select **Distributed** and click **Next**.
 11. (Optional) Enter a static IP range and click **ADD**.
 If static IP addresses are required for the defined subnet, enter the range of addresses.
 Click **Next**.
 12. (Optional) If known, provide DNS details.
 Otherwise, click **Next**.
 13. Review the **Ready to Complete** page and click **Finish**.
-14. (Optional) To create another organization Virtual Data Center network, repeat the previous process.
+14. (Optional) To create another Organization virtual data center network, repeat the previous process.
 Give the network a different **Name**: ``App`` and a different **Gateway CIDR**: ``192.168.101.1/24``.

 #### Validate that the network is connected to the Edge
 {: #shared_vcd-ops-guide-validate-network}

 1. From the tenant portal, click the menu icon at the top of the page and select **Datacenters**.
-2. Under **Virtual Datacenters**, click the Virtual Data Center for that edge gateway.
+2. Under **Virtual Datacenters**, click the virtual data center for that edge gateway.
 3. In the left pane under Networking, click **Edges**.
 4. In the right pane, click the edge then click **CONFIGURE SERVICES**.
 5. Click the **Routing** tab, then click **Static Routes**.
-6. Validate the organization Virtual Data Center networks that are defined earlier are listed.
+6. Validate the Organization virtual data center networks that are defined earlier are listed.
 The Next Hop shows `10.255.255.250`, which is the internal interface of the edge gateway.

 #### Edge DHCP configuration
 {: #shared_vcd-ops-guide-configure-dhcp}

-Configure DHCP on the edge gateway to automatically assign IP addresses to the VMs connected to the organization Virtual Data Center networks.
+Configure DHCP on the edge gateway to automatically assign IP addresses to the VMs connected to the Organization virtual data center networks.

 1. From the tenant portal, click the menu icon at the top of the page and select **Datacenters**.
-2. Click the Virtual Data Center for that edge gateway.
+2. Click the virtual data center for that edge gateway.
 3. In the left pane under Networking click **Edges**, then **CONFIGURE SERVICES**.
 4. Click the **DHCP** tab.
 5. Under **DHCP Pools** click **+** to add a pool.
-6. Define the IP Range, which is a range from the organization Virtual Data Center network that is attached to the edge.
+6. Define the IP Range, which is a range from the Organization virtual data center network that is attached to the edge.
 7. Define the primary and secondary name servers, if available.
 These names can be defined or changed later.
-8. Define the default gateway, which is the gateway CIDR or the organization Virtual Data Center network that is attached to the edge.
+8. Define the default gateway, which is the gateway CIDR or the Organization virtual data center network that is attached to the edge.
 9. Define the subnet mask and set the lease time.
 Click **KEEP**.
-10. Repeat the process for additional organization Virtual Data Center networks that are attached to the edge that requires DHCP services.
+10. Repeat the process for additional Organization virtual data center networks that are attached to the edge that requires DHCP services.
 11. Set the DHCP service status to enabled.
 12. Click **Save changes**.

 #### Connect the VMs to the network
 {: #shared_vcd-ops-guide-connect-vm}

-Stand-alone VMs, or VMs in a vApp, can connect to an organization Virtual Data Center network.
+Stand-alone VMs, or VMs in a vApp, can connect to an Organization virtual data center network.

 1. From the tenant portal, click the menu icon at the top of the page to access the menu and then select **Datacenters**.
-2. Under **Virtual Datacenters**, click the Virtual Data Center where the VMs are located.
+2. Under **Virtual Datacenters**, click the virtual data center where the VMs are located.
 3. Under **Compute** on the left pane, click **Virtual Machines**.
 4. Click **Details** for the VM you want to connect the network to.
 5. Scroll down and expand the **Hardware** section.
+6. Scroll down to **NICs** and click **Add** to add a new network interface.
+7. Select the new network interface.
-6. Scroll down to **NICs**, expand **Network**, and select one of the available networks.
+8. Expand **Network** and select one of the available networks.
-7. Check the connect box and set the IP Mode to DHCP.
+9. Check the connect box and select the method that you want to use to assign IP addresses under **IP mode**.
 Click **Save**.
-8. Repeat this process for any other VMs.
+10. Repeat this process for any other VMs.
 Click **Save**.

-After the VMs are connected to the organization Virtual Data Center network, they are able to communicate with each other.
+After the VMs are connected to the Organization virtual data center network, they are able to communicate with each other.
 You can ping from one of the VMs to another to test.
 If there’s no response from the ping command, check the OS firewalls to see whether ICMP is allowed.

 #### Enable inbound and outbound traffic
 {: #shared_vcd-ops-guide-enable-traffic}